- Docs

 What to build next

 The AI chatbot tutorial wires Vedic endpoints through MCP so an agent can answer kundli questions in conversation.
-For hand-rolled integrations, the Next.js integration guide is the fastest path to a deployed matrimonial UI.
+For a custom build, the Next.js integration guide is the fastest path to a deployed matrimonial UI.
 Power users building KP tooling should read the SDK guide for typed calls.